-You can verify the files that will be staged during the next commit using the git status command.
+You can verify the files staged during the next commit using the git status command.
 It will show all the new files or files that have been changed.

 $ git status

 Run the above command whenever you want to see the details.
-It will display a summarized list of all files that will be staged in the upcoming commit.
+It will display a summarized list of all files staged in the upcoming commit.